aleksizverev/Foodgram/README.md

 # Foodgram
 This is a site where you can became an author and create your own recipes as well as subscribe to others.
-Choosing your favorite recipes is also avaliable.
+Choosing your favorite recipes is also available.
 Moreover, you can form a shopping list and download it.

 ## Getting Started
 *Adapt .env as you need*